wfhendrix11/COMP-1210/README.md

 # COMP-1210
-Fundamentals of Computing I (Java I)
+Projects from Auburn Univeristy's Fundamentals of Computing I class.
-Projects from Auburn's Java I class